Ricardusa/website/README.md

 - **JavaScript:** JavaScript is used to enhance interactivity, providing features like a video switch button, a responsive navigation bar, and simple form verification for the sign-up form.

-- **External Libraries:** The project utilizes Font Awesome for social icons and Google Fonts to style text with the Raleway font.
+- **External Libraries:** The project utilizes Font Awesome for social icons and Google Fonts to style text.

 - **Media Queries:** Responsive design is achieved through media queries to ensure the website adapts gracefully to various screen sizes.